kaupper/cpp-jsonserializer/README.md

 The generation of the structs itself is done by a python script (generator.py) and has the following parameters:
 - `--cfg <configuration_files>`: Specifies the files which describes the structures.
 For the structure of such a description file see below.
 The paths are relative to the cmake source directory.
-- `--output <output_directory>`: Specifies the output directory for generated files.
-This is relative to you cmakes binary directory.

 Example structure for JSON input:
 ```javascript